The terminal and remote login

 • Group a collection of RAW, PNG and JPG files in sub-folders by their type

-• Extract the first 10 lines of 100 files and place it in anew file
+• Extract the first 10 lines of 100 files and place it in a new file

-• Work on a remote computers
+• Work on remote computers

-• Pipelines.
-Combine multiple commands to achieve a repetitive task
+• Pipelines: combine multiple commands to achieve a repetitive task

 Find my terminal